triplea-game/lobby-server/README.md

 ```
 ./gradlew shadowJar
-docker compose up

-(TODO: add env variable so we can do something like: `LOBBY_PORT=8080 docker compose up`)
+./docker-compose-up.sh
 ```

-After the compose up, a database will be started, flyway migrations on the local development environment will be run against that database.
-Finally, the lobby server application is started and will use that same database.
+After the compose up, lobby will be running on port 3000, database will be started as well and latests flyway migrations run.

 ### Checking running environment